DarrenHaba/privateprefs/README.md

 ### Conclusion
 You now have a basic understanding of how `privateprefs` works and how to use it.
-We left out a few Python functions and CLI methods, as are covered in the docs below.
+We left out a few Python functions and CLI commands, but they are covered in the docs below if you're interested.

 ## Python Docs